 3 Guidelines for Pricing Your Book to Sell

-It can be a little daunting to set the price of your book.
+Pricing your book can be a little daunting.
 What’s too high?
 What’s too low?
 How do you know what to do?
 Here are a few terms to know and a few things to consider when you sell your books online.

 1) Base Price: This is the non-negotiable cost of producing copies of your book.
-The first step in setting your price is balancing cost and quality.
+The first step when pricing your book is balancing cost and quality.
 What choices can you make to get the lowest possible base price and still maintain integrity to your vision?
 This may mean choosing cheaper paper, cover, or format types to keep your work market-ready.

 2) Wholesale Discount: This is the cost of distribution—how the distributors make their money in distributing the book.
 The Blurb Bookstore doesn’t charge a distribution markup, but if you sell your books online via Amazon or sell a consignment in a local shop will need to have the cost of business factored into the price.

 3) Your Profit: The Blurb system is special in that you mostly control the price of your book with how much profit you make on it.
 The lower your base price, the more room you have to put your book at a competitive price and keep more of that book price for yourself.

 WHAT TO CONSIDER WHEN PRICING YOUR BOOK: